Bronx–Whitestone Bridge: Major repairs

 In March 1990, the TBTA announced that the Bronx–Whitestone Bridge would undergo a $20.3 million refurbishment.
 The anchorages, roadways, and drainage were to be repaired during off-peak hours for two years.
 Actual work took place between December 1989 and December 1991.
 As the Throgs Neck Bridge was being repaired simultaneously, this caused major traffic jams at both bridges.
 During the renovation, the bridge's expansion joints were replaced by the American Bridge Company, which had originally built the suspension towers.
 However, in 1993, the sealant around the joints was observed to be deteriorating, necessitating additional repairs.

-By 2001, the Metropolitan Transportation Authority (MTA; the TBTA's successor) planned to spend $286 million in bridge renovations.
+By 2001, the TBTA's successor Metropolitan Transportation Authority (MTA) planned to spend $286 million in bridge renovations.
 In 2003, the MTA restored the classic lines of the bridge by removing the stiffening trusses and installing fiberglass fairing along both sides of the road deck.
 The lightweight fiberglass fairing is triangular in shape, giving it an aerodynamic profile that allows crosswinds to flow through the bridge rather than hit the trusses.
 The removal of the trusses and other changes to the decking reduced the bridge's weight by 6,000 tons, accounting for some 25% of the mass suspended by the cables, In addition, with the truss removals, the Bronx–Whitestone Bridge was able to withstand crosswinds of up to 150 mph, whereas the trusses could resist crosswinds of no more than 50 mph.
 The truss removal project also involved upgrading the lighting systems, including the bridge's lightbulbs and the beacons atop the suspension towers, as well as replacing the sprinkler and electrical systems.